Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 The MW circuit consists of a MW source, an amplifier, a VNA, a power combiner and a circulator.
 The circulator is not strictly necessary for our experiments.
 However, it is used to prevent damage to our MW equipment due to any high power reflections returning from the cryostat.
-This is especially important when using a high gain and high power MW amplifier to deliver MW power to a shorted loop coupler antenna.
+This is especially important when using a high gain and high power MW amplifier to deliver MW power to a shorted loop coupler.
 In this way, the circulator directs any reflected MW power through attenuators into port 2 of the VNA.
-We operate the VNA in $S_{21}$ mode accordingly (this still constitutes a $S_{11}$ reflection measurement on the loop coupler).
+We operate the VNA in $S_{21}$ mode accordingly (this still constitutes a $S_{11}$ reflection measurement on the loop coupler), with a probing power of $\sim$ -40 dBm calculated at the loop coupler.
 The MW source output is pulse modulated to allow for pulsed spin control.
 The arrangement of the MW equipment using a power combiner allows for the $S_{11}$ to be measured while performing the coherent spin control measurements.
 This allows the resonator to be dynamically tuned during the spin measurements using the 785~nm laser for heating and the VNA measurement as a feedback input.